bioinfo-pf-curie/mpiSORT/README.txt

 Compilation:
 ------------

 To compile the program modify the makefile to tell where the mpicc is located.

-Then type make in the installation folder.
+Then type "make clean all" to compile or "make clean" for cleaning obj files.

 Example of code: